Robby Ginepri: 2010–2011

-2011–2014

-Ginepri participated in the Atlanta Tennis Championships as a wildcard.
+Ginepri participated in the 2011 Atlanta Tennis Championships as a wildcard.
 His first match was against fellow wildcard Tommy Haas.
 He received a wildcard to the US Open, where he defeated Brazilian João Souza in the first round in a four-set match.
 He then lost to John Isner in the second round.

+2013–2014

 In the early part of 2013, Ginepri won a Futures event and made the final of a Challenger tournament.
-Ginepri made it to the quarterfinals of the US Clay Court Championship in Houston before losing to Juan Mónaco.
-He failed to qualify for the French Open and did not participate in Wimbledon.
+Ginepri made it to the quarterfinals of the 2013 U.S. Men's Clay Court Championships in Houston before losing to Juan Mónaco.
+He failed to qualify for the 2013 French Open and did not participate in Wimbledon.

 In 2014, having competed in futures tournaments throughout the start of the season, Ginepri participated in his first Challenger at the 2014 Sarasota Open, retiring after one match in the first round of qualifying.
-After winning the USTA wildcard position for the 2014 French Open, he lost to Rafael Nadal in the first round, 6–0, 6–3, 6–0.
+After winning the USTA wildcard entry for the 2014 French Open, he lost to Rafael Nadal in the first round, in straight sets.

 Personal life

-Ginepri was born in Jacksonville and graduated from Joseph Wheeler High School in Marietta, Georgia.
-Ginepri currently lives in Acworth, Georgia.
-He owns the Olde Town Athletic Club in Marietta.
-His father, Rene, who is originally from Luxembourg, is a systems analyst and his mother, Nancy, is a second grade teacher.

-Ginepri retired from the tour in 2015.
-He was briefly linked with actress Minnie Driver.
-He married Josephine Stafford on September 29, 2012 in Atlanta, Georgia.
+Since 2004, Ginepri owns the Olde Towne Athletic Club in Marietta.
+He married Josephine Stafford on September 29, 2012, in Atlanta, Georgia.

 On February 22, 2007, Ginepri participated on Spike TV's Pros vs. Joes with Rik Smits, Rob Dibble, and Andre Rison.
+In 2012, he was briefly linked with actress Minnie Driver.

+Coaching career

+Following his retirement in August 2015, he founded the Ginepri Performance Tennis Academy located at the Olde Towne Athletic Club, where he is currently its Director of Tennis Programming and is also an ATP and a USTA coach.

+Ginepri coached the U.S. Davis Cup team starting in February 2018.

+At the same time he continued to coach Frances Tiafoe, with whom he started working since the fall of 2016, until the end of the 2018 season, but not on a completely full-time basis.

+He started coaching Marcos Giron in mid-2020 season, during the summer, into the 2021 season.

+Ginepri coached Mackenzie McDonald in 2023, JJ Wolf in 2024.
+He coached Alex Michelsen also in 2024 starting around the US Open until the end of the 2025 season.